ecmwf/metview-docs/docs/api/functions/divergence.rst

    :type fy: :class:`Fieldset`
    :rtype: :class:`Fieldset`

-   The computations for a vector field f=(fx , fy) are based on the following formula:
+   The computations for a vector field f=(fx,fy) are based on the following formula:

    .. math::